 Read More

-Kaia (she/her) is a mixed Asian queer woman who has been living and working on the unceded territories of the Sḵwx̱wú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) nations since 2017.
+Kaia (she/her) has been living and working on the unceded territories of the Sḵwx̱wú7mesh (Squamish), səlilwətaɬ (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) nations since 2017.
 Her music therapy framework is rooted in anti-oppressive, trauma-informed, and client-centered practices that honor the autonomy and individuality of every person she works with.
 Her work centers around the fundamental belief that music-making is an essential component of the human experience, and that every person can grow and change through their relationship with music.

 Kaia is also a classically trained pianist, having earned her Bachelor of Music from UBC in 2021.
 She enjoys playing other instruments as well, including guitar, ukulele, violin, and Balinese Gamelan.

-Kaia (she/her) is a mixed Asian queer woman who has been living and working on the unceded territ...
+Kaia (she/her) has been living and working on the unceded territories of the Sḵwx̱wú7mesh (Squami...

 Read More